codesofpreeti/react-router/README.md

 v6.4
 using RouterProvider component to wrap instead of BrowserRouter, and we pass a router to browserprovider, which is being created outside of template using createBowserRouter, which take element as createRoutesFromElement.
 Routes component can't be used with createBrowserRouter funtion.

+we will use outlet component to render from the routes.